 Wild birds take two types of baths, although most species have a preference: water and dust baths.
 The main purpose of dust baths is the removal of parasites, which is hopefully not necessary in your home.

-Water baths help remove and soften any built up dirt.
+Water baths help remove and soften any built-up dirt.
 They’re often followed by a preening session, during which a bird carefully further cleans its feathers and applies water-resistant oil from a special oil gland on their feathers.

 Although birds mainly bathe for cleanliness, it also has other functions.
 A refreshing bath can help cool the body down during summer, and it seems that a lot of parrots also just find bathing plain fun.
+For pet parrots, it’s therefore a great form of enrichment that shouldn’t be overlooked.

 How often should I bathe my parrot?

 Many pet parrots will appreciate being given the opportunity to bathe in some way or another.
-There are no set rules when it comes to bathing parrots, although letting your bird splash around too often can lead to dry skin.
+There are no set rules when it comes to bathing parrots, although letting your bird splash around too often (ie., daily) can lead to dry skin.

 How does parrot bathing work?